6: AI’s goals may not match ours

 Some of the main difficulties are:

-• More importantly, we don’t know what to tell the AI to value.
+- More importantly, we don’t know what to tell the AI to value.
 We can say what we care about in a rough, inexact way.
 But human values are complex, and if your AI is superintelligently pursuing a goal, getting that goal slightly wrong can ruin everything.
 You can write a page specifying what it means for a car to be a good car, and forget to talk about noise, and end up with a great car that blasts your ears off.
-We can try to have the AIs themselves try to figure out what we care about.
+We could attempt to have the AIs themselves try to figure out what we care about.
 And we’ve had some success with current, not-very-powerful AI, by doing things like training it to maximize thumbs-up reactions from raters.
 But again, getting the criterion slightly wrong would cause disastrous outcomes eventually, in extreme circumstances, and experts don’t think they know how to solve this problem.

 Finally, on a higher level, the problem is hard because of some features of the strategic landscape, which the end of this introduction will discuss further.
 One such feature is that we may have only one chance to align a powerful AI, instead of trying over and over until we get it right.
 This is because superintelligent systems that end up with goals different from ours may work against us to achieve those goals.